Sage-Bionetworks-Workflows/py-optimize-nextflow/README.md

 ##### Additional example:

-The `maxSubmitAwait` directives allows you to specify how long a task can remain in submission queue without being executed.
-Elapsed this time the task execution will fail.
+The `maxSubmitAwait` directive allows you to specify how long a task can remain in submission queue without being executed.
+After the elapsed time the task execution will fail.

-When used along with `retry` error strategy, it can be useful to re-schedule the task to a difference queue or resource requirement.
+When used along with `retry` error strategy, it can be useful to re-schedule the task to a different queue or resource requirement.
 For example:

 ```
 process foo {